Joseph Adamson

 Associate Clinical Professor in the Division of Child and Adolescent Psychiatry, Columbia University Medical Center in New York City

 Amitav Ghosh was born in Calcutta and grew up in India, Bangladesh and Sri Lanka.
 He is the author of two books of non-fiction, a collection of essays and eight novels.
-His most recent book is The Great Derangement: Climate Change and the Unthinkable (2016).… read more »
+His most recent book is The Great Derangement: Climate Change and the Unthinkable (2016).
+His books have won many prizes and he holds four... read more! »

 Thomas Callister Hales